How to Group and Organize Windows 10 Desktop Icons

 When you’re done, click the “Apply Changes” button to apply any newly selected settings.

 The Toolbar Control Panel lists all your icon boxes.
 You can right-click a box and select “Toolbar Control Panel” to open the window shown below.
 The “Toolboxes” tab lists the desktop icon boxes.
 You can a delete a box by right-clicking its title there and selecting “Delete Toolbox.”
 Click “Settings” > “Save all toolbox settings” to quickly save all the shortcuts, effects, and desktop positions of the icon boxes.

 In addition, you can also set up boxes that include system tray shortcuts.
 The Toolbar Control Panel includes a “Wizards” menu at the top.
 Select that to open a small menu where you can set up a system folder, drive, and megapack shortcut box.

-With Windows 10 folder options, Nimi Places, and ToolBox, you can now effectively group your desktop icons and organize the shortcuts.
-You can also do the same with the Fences software package, but that’s not freeware.
+With Windows 10 folders, Nimi Places, and ToolBox, you can now effectively group your desktop icons and organize the shortcuts.
+The Fences software package also offers similar solutions, but it costs $4.99.
 App launchers are another good way to clear up a cluttered desktop, as covered in the How to add new app Launchers to Windows 10 article.

 Want more tutorials to improve your Windows 10 experience?

 Check out our tutorial on how to change your volume with hotkeys on Windows 10.